 Our skin is our largest bodily organ.
 Issues can occur at any time and in any age group, including young children.
 Allied Dermatology offers parents peace of mind, with experienced staff members prepared to handle health issues involving skin care for younger patients from infants to high school age.
 We treat a range of dermatological conditions from acne to eczema to poison ivy.

 At Allied Dermatology and Skin Surgery, our patients are treated with concern and respect, especially when there are serious issues such as skin cancer.
 Patients who have had a diagnosis from a skin cancer doctor are often unsure about what treatment avenue to take.
-The Physicians of Allied Dermatology can educate patients on the different types of treatments that can be used to address cancer, including Mohs micrographic surgery.
+The Physicians of Allied Dermatology can educate patients on the different types of treatments that can be used to address cancer, including Mohs micrographic surgery in Akron, Ohio.

 There are two types of surgical removal that may be recommended for patients with a diagnosis of skin cancer, including

 - Mohs micrographic surgery